Welcome to the

 - Differentiated Supervision recognizes the level of experience, the effectiveness, and professionalism of teachers to develop an action plan for professional development unique to their needs and interests.
 Differentiated Supervision provides a framework for professional growth designed to improve teacher effectiveness, instructional practices, and student achievement.

-Title I is a 100% federally funded supplemental education program that provides financial assistance to districts and schools to improve educational opportunities for educationally deprived children.
+Title I is a 100% federally funded supplemental education program that provides financial assistance to districts and schools to improve educational opportunities for students with a variety of needs.
 Title I programs are designed to help children meet the state content and performance standards in reading, language arts, and mathematics.
 At Dover Area School District we use our Title I funds to provide reading specialists at all K-8 schools and instructional aides at all K-6 buildings.
+Please visit each of the individual building pages below for more information: